 In terms of time to buy, the specifics vary, but for wealth building, you should buy when it is profitable to do so and not for reasons of emotion or convenience.

-All that money you have been saving as a result of following the first five steps should not be destined toward the purchase of a refrigerator, art collection, or boat.
-Instead, it should be designated for an account that earns enough interest for you to eventually live on when you stop working.
+All that money you have been saving as a result of following the first five steps should not be destined toward major purchases.
+Instead, put it in an account that earns enough interest for you to live on when you stop working.
 That is the way of things: someday, you will no longer work, and when that time comes, you might want money enough to eat.
 You might also want money enough to enjoy yourself.
 If so, you probably understand the importance of financial discipline, and you might someday wonder there is a way to earn money automatically.

 In today's financial environment, this is often called passive income.
 It is called passive income because you do not do anything to earn it.
 It just happens.
 You can establish the foundation to earning passive income buy launching a business that continues to earn while you are not working.
 Online, monetized blogs are often profitable once you establish yourself as a subject-matter expert.
 Affiliate sites work if you can find a niche market that is not saturated.